OmniOMR/mung/docs/annotation-instructions/annotation-instructions.md

 - A **container class** for grouping all elements that form a complete time signature.
 - Use it to wrap **either a single object or multiple separate digits** (e.g., 3/4=6/10 as a compact symbol).
 - If the time signature appears **at the end of a staff line**, still annotate it as a full `timeSignature` object:

+TODO: precedence graph - link symbols in the order in which they are read

 <p>
   <img src="./img/time-signature-1.png" alt="timeSignature Example" width="300"/>